Marco Borsato: Other allegations

+As early as 2020, Borsato asked Knoops' Advocaten to investigate the spread of rumors about his sexual misconduct with underage girls.
+This was publicized in December 2021, when the media began to report that Borsato may have committed sexual abuse during barbecues that he organized for the contestants who chose him as a coach in The Voice of Holland and The Voice Kids.

 On 20 January 2022, a report by Dutch online investigative show BOOS accused Borsato of inappropriately touching six contestants, three of whom were underage, while he was a judge on The Voice Kids.
 The victims included girls aged 13 and 14.
 In one of the alleged incidents, Borsato groped a 14-year-old girl's buttocks during a professional barbecue he held for The Voice Kids.
 The three underage victims claimed that Borsato "mainly touched their buttocks unsolicited and for a long time in work spheres."
 In March 2023, the Central Netherlands Public Prosecution Service did not prosecute Borsato for this due to lack of evidence.

 Following the BOOS report, Borsato's music was banned from radio stations operated by NPO, Talpa and Qmusic.
 His wax figure at the Madame Tussauds Amsterdam museum was also removed.

 Borsato and fellow judge Ali B were rumored to have had sex with his The Voice contestant Maan de Steenwinkel.
 After the BOOS report, Maan had to issue a public statement denying that she had sex with Borsato.

 In a July 2022 podcast interview, Brazilian singer Fantine Thó also accused Borsato of sexual assault while he was her coach during her participation on The Voice of Holland in 2013.
 She claimed that he groped her buttocks and kissed her on the mouth backstage, and the trauma led her to cry during rehearsals in front of many people.
 She claimed that Borsato eliminated her from the competition despite his original plans to name her as a finalist, because Borsato saw her as "drama".